signm4/project1-muhammed-motiwala/readme.md

 How did your experience working on this milestone differ from what you pictured while working through the planning process?
 What was unexpectedly hard?
 Was anything unexpectedly easy?
     I was definitely having a hard time working with fly.io, flask was better then I had thought, but fly.io is a nightmare for me.

-    Project is still not posting on fly.io but runs locally, fly.io database still correctly works
+    Project is posted on fly.io at address bold-silence-415.fly.dev

     Login and Signup pages are perfectly running, havent been able to clean up the way it reacts when Not logged IN, will still stay on same page until signup

-    Commenting works whwere it can take the comment and post it to the database, (have checked using postgres /d TABLE "review";) but taking out of database I had made a function but te function only return which id the Review was created on .
+    Commenting works whwere it can take the comment and post it to the database, (have checked using postgres /d TABLE "review";) commenting now works, and displays all comments, however doesn't do it in a clean way, shows the array and not on different lines.